njobnz/joplin-plugin-embedded-notes/README.md

 Typing the opening tag (%^) triggers a dropdown menu listing available note titles.
 Selecting a title will autocomplete the token.

+### Tag customisation

+The tag prefix and suffix can be customised in the settings panel.
+Both settings must be defined.

+To avoid ambiguous token matches, it is recommended to use distinct character sequences for opening and closing tags.
+For example:

+- Preferred: `%^ and ^%` or `%% and $$`
+- Avoid: `%% and %%` or `&& and &&`

 ## Settings

 | Setting          | Default      | Description                                                                                                                                           |